beamable/UnrealSDK/Docs/docs/Samples/Unreal SDK - Discord Demo.md

 In order to test the sample:

-- Start game
+- Start game.
-- Sign in into Discord by pressing button and following instructions.
+- Press the `Sign In with Discord` button following instructions (discord will ask for permission).
-- After logging in there should be information about being able to participate in matchmaking.
+- After logging in, you should see information about being able to participate in matchmaking.
-- Test it out by adding and removing selected Discord Role on Discord Server.
+- Adding and/or removing the role to the signed in user on Discord Server.
+- Observe the text on the UI changing to reflect your ability to participate in matchmaking.

+In order to actually gate matchmaking you'll need to set up a rule in your `GameType` content that excludes people from the queue that do not have the role.
+This is not shown on this demo.
 #### What can you do with this sample?

 **This sample is NOT a template you can start your own repository from.**

 However, its Beamable code components are free for you to copy and use in your own project.
 Here's what these are:

-- The DiscordSampleMs Microservice.
+- The `DiscordDemo` Microservice.
 - Beamable code inside `BEAMPROJ_DiscordDemo` except code inside a `ThirdParty` directory.
 - Content inside the `BEAMPROJ_DiscordDemo` except things inside a `ThirdParty` directory.